 David Brown is a veteran of the U.S. Air Force and current member of the U.S. Air Force Reserve.
-He has over 30 years of flight experience in Stearman aircraft and has been flying for over 40 years.
-David has a Commercial pilot’s license with single and multi-engine aircraft ratings and holds a Statement of Acrobatic Competency to fly aerobatics in the Stearman for air shows.
+He has over 30 years of flight experience in Stearman aircraft and has logged nearly 3000 pilot in command hours in Stearman aircraft and approximately 10,000 take offs and landings!
+David has a Commercial pilot’s license with single and multi-engine aircraft ratings and has been flying for over 42 years.
+He holds an FAA Statement of Acrobatic Competency to fly low level aerobatics in the Stearman for air shows.

 David is also a Certified Flight Instructor and specializes in flight instruction and check outs in Stearman aircraft as well as other tail wheel type aircraft and warbirds.

 David is the winner of the 2011 National Stearman Fly in “Masters Aerobatic Contest”